UKs Labour Sets Out Plans For Government - UrduPoint

 They are set to feature on advertising vans and billboards in target Constituencies across England in what Labour says is its most expensive ad campaign since the 2019 general election.

-Starmer, a centrist pro-European former lawyer, has since moved Labour to the centre ground to make the party a more palatable electoral force than under veteran activist Corbyn.
+Starmer, a centrist pro-European former lawyer, has since moved Labour to the centre ground to make the party a more palatable electoral force.

 The Conservatives meanwhile have replaced their leader twice, turning on Johnson after his handling of the Covid pandemic and one scandal too many, then forcing out Liz Truss after just 49 days.